Valdecy/Summary/README.md

 * [J-EOQ-SA]( https://github.com/Valdecy/J-EOQ-SA) : EOQ (Economic Order Quantity) for a single product with No Discounts, All Units or Incremental Discounts and with or without Backorders

-* [pyMetaheuristic](https://github.com/Valdecy/pyMetaheuristic) : A python library that implements Metaheuristics to solve single objective problems
+* [pyMetaheuristic](https://github.com/Valdecy/pyMetaheuristic) : A library that implements Metaheuristics to solve single objective problems

-* [pyCombinatorial](https://github.com/Valdecy/pyCombinatorial) : A python library to solve TSP problems using Exact Algorithms, Heuristics and Metaheuristics
+* [pyMultiobjective](https://github.com/Valdecy/pyMultiobjective) : A library that implements Multiobjective Optimization Algorithms and Many Objectives Optimization Algorithms

-* [pyMultiobjective](https://github.com/Valdecy/pyMultiobjective) : A python library that implements Multiobjective Optimization Algorithms and Many Objectives Optimization Algorithms
+* [pyCombinatorial](https://github.com/Valdecy/pyCombinatorial) : A library to solve the TSP (Travelling Salesman Problem) using Exact Algorithms, Heuristics and Metaheuristics

 * [pyVRP](https://github.com/Valdecy/pyVRP) : A python library that solves, using Genetic Algorithms, many VRP Problems ( Capacitated VRP; Multiple Depot VRP; VRP with Time Windows; VRP with Heterogeneous Fleet; VRP with Infinite Fleet; Open VRP; TSP; mTSP and various combination of these types)